UCLComputerScience/COMP0016_2020_21_Team19/site/content/testing.md

 <br>

 Since our application is likely to be used by multiple organisations at the same time, it is important that the web app can function successfully under load.
+During our research, most performance testing solutions we could find offered limited functionality for free and required a paid plan for more thorough testing, such as testing pages which were only accessible after logging in.

-To find performance savings and improvements, we used [Lighthouse](https://developers.google.com/web/tools/lighthouse), an automated tool for reporting on performance and accessibility.
-We've attached lighthouse-generated reports for some of our pages below:
+One viable option we came across was [Lighthouse](https://developers.google.com/web/tools/lighthouse), an automated tool for reporting on performance and accessibility.
+Lighthouse audit is based on [Deque’s aXe](https://www.deque.com/axe/) core rules engine, which is among leading digital accessibility toolkits.
+Furthermore, since it is entirely free and integrated into Google Chrome's Developer Tools, we could test all the pages of our application.
+Running the audit generates a comprehensive report that gives information on all of the tests that passed in addition to the ones that failed.
+We've attached Lighthouse-generated reports for some of our pages below:

 <br>